-While most consider the Grundgesetz to have granted 70 years of stability, there are some criticisms.
-Over 500 amendments have been made since the ratification of the Grundgesetz, and some politicians and organizations have argued that it is still unwieldy in dealing with the specific complexities of the 21st century.
+While most consider the Grundgesetz to have granted more than 70 years of stability, there are some criticisms.
+Hundreds of amendments have been made since the ratification of the Grundgesetz, and some politicians and organisations have argued that it is still unwieldy in dealing with the specific complexities of the 21st century.

-That said, the Grundgesetz has undeniably contributed to the unprecedented seventy years of relative peace and prosperity that Germany has enjoyed since 1949.
+That said, the Grundgesetz has undeniably contributed to the unprecedented decades of relative peace and prosperity that Germany has enjoyed since 1949.

 To learn more about the Grundgesetz, a visit to the Bundestag in Berlin in the spectacularly re-designed Reichstag building is highly recommended.